Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey: Overview of Image-to-Video Transfer Learning

 \subsubsection{Post Network Tuning}

-Many methods achieve temporal modeling by additionally introducing a post network to process the frozen features obtained for each selected frame (shown in Figure \ref{transfer learning frozen}(B)).
-It is straightforward to construct the post network with temporal attention mechanism, enabling the information exchange among varied frames.
-However, this paradigm struggles to effectively capture dynamic temporal patterns from static features, resulting in limited performance.
-To more effectively harness the visual potential of frozen large-scale image models, researchers employ a Q-Former~\cite{intro:bilp2} architecture, utilizing a set of learnable queries to interact with features from all video frames.
-Through this approach, queries can dynamically capture temporal dependencies and motion patterns in videos, rather than augmenting image features with temporal relations.
-This not only reduces computational costs but also unlocks the potential of ILFM.
-Beyond general temporal modeling, many methods have incorporated more task-specific temporal modeling strategies, such as the Hungarian algorithm or Brownian bridge-based association.
+Many methods achieve temporal modeling by additionally introducing a post network to process the frozen features obtained for each sampled frame (shown in Figure~\ref{transfer learning frozen}(b)).
+One straightforward scheme here is to construct the post network with temporal attention mechanism, enabling the information exchange across varied frames.
+However, this paradigm is usually limited in performance, as it is hard to directly capture dynamic temporal patterns from static features.
+To more effectively harness the visual potential of frozen large-scale image-text models, researchers employ a Q-Former~\cite{intro:bilp2} architecture, utilizing a set of learnable queries to interact with features from all video frames.
+Through this approach, queries can dynamically capture temporal dependencies and motion patterns in videos, rather than supplying image features with extra temporal cues.
+This not only reduces computational costs but also unlocks the potential of ILFMs.
+Beyond general temporal modeling, many methods have incorporated more task-specific temporal modeling strategies, such as Hungarian algorithm or Brownian bridge-based association.
 In summary, this paradigm relies on high-quality image-text features and carefully designed, task-specific temporal modeling architectures to achieve strong video understanding performance.